mrsalamuddin/Inbox/README.md

 # Inbox
-life is full surprises and brightness !
+Life is a full surprises and brightness !
+Author - mr salamuddin